Charcot-Marie-Tooth Disease (CMT)

 Management of CMT is currently supportive; however, such supportive therapy can dramatically improve a patient’s quality of life.
 Although there is no cure for CMT, there are treatments that can be used to effectively manage its symptoms.
 These treatments have allowed many people with the disease to lead active, productive lives.
 The main treatment for CMT involves working with an occupational or physical therapist.
 Optimal management is multidisciplinary, with care provided by neurologists, genetic counselors, nurses, physical and occupational therapists, physiatrists, and orthopedic surgeons.

 The use of certain prescription drugs or excess alcohol can lead to acquired neuropathy, and thus might exacerbate CMT.
 Case studies have shown that the chemotherapy drug vincristine can cause rapid deterioration in people with CMT.

-When taking a prescription drug for the first time, it’s a good idea to consult your doctor about its possible effects on CMT.
-Or, enter the specific name of the drug into an Internet search engine, along with the words “prescribing information,” to receive a full explanation of what the drug does and what its side effects may be.
+When taking a prescription drug for the first time, it is a good idea to consult your doctor about its possible effects on CMT.
+Or, enter the specific name of the drug into an internet search engine, along with the words “prescribing information,” to receive a full explanation of what the drug does and what its side effects may be.

-Late in the course of CMT, many people experience weakness in the hands and forearms, and have difficulty with gripping and fine finger movements, such as turning doorknobs, and buttoning and zippering clothes.
-Often, these problems can be overcome with occupational therapy, which helps people accomplish the “job” of daily living through the use of assistive devices.
+Late in the course of CMT, many people experience weakness in the hands and forearms and have difficulty with gripping and fine finger movements, such as turning doorknobs and buttoning and zippering clothes.
+Often, these problems can be overcome with occupational therapy, which helps people accomplish tasks of daily living with the use of assistive devices.

-For example, an occupational therapist might recommend that you put special rubber grips on your home’s doors, or buy clothes that fasten with Velcro or snaps.
-Your MDA clinic can refer you to an occupational therapist.
+For example, an occupational therapist might recommend that you put special rubber grips on your home’s doors or buy clothes that fasten with Velcro or snaps.
+Your MDA Care Center can refer you to an occupational therapist.

-Foot contractures also can be delayed by using AFOs, which force the feet into a normal position and decrease stress on the ankles.
+Foot contractures can be delayed by using AFOs, which force the feet into a normal position and decrease stress on the ankles.
 Similarly, splints can be used to prevent unintended flexing of the toes.
 One of the most effective ways to keep muscles from tightening up and forming contractures is to begin a regular program of physical therapy, which usually consists of low-impact exercises and stretching.

 If these methods fail and severe contractures occur, surgery can be used to loosen up tight muscles and tendons, or to correct bone deformities.

-Your MDA clinic can help get you started on an individualized physical therapy program.
+Your MDA Care Center can help get you started on an individualized physical therapy program.

 For more on medical management of CMT, see Surgery Sometimes, Bracing Often, Caution Always: Caring for the CMT-affected foot.

-Many people with CMT won’t need a wheelchair or motorized scooter, but an older person with advanced CMT or someone with a severe type might require one of these to get around, especially when traversing long distances.
-Like AFOs, wheelchairs aren’t what they used to be.
-There are wheelchairs that can be used on almost any terrain — from shopping mall to hiking trail — many of them powered by the flip of a switch.
+Many people with CMT will not need a wheelchair or motorized scooter, but an older person with advanced CMT or someone with a severe type might require one of these to get around, especially when traversing long distances.
+Like AFOs, wheelchairs are not what they used to be.
+There are wheelchairs that can be used on almost any terrain — from smooth shopping mall tile to uneven hiking trails — many of them powered by the flip of a switch.

 Paradoxically, despite sensory loss, some people with CMT experience pain — a combination of painful muscle cramps and neuropathic pain.
-This pain isn’t caused by an external trigger but by defective signals in sensory axons.
+This pain is not caused by an external trigger but by defective signals in sensory axons.
 Both types of pain usually can be alleviated with medication.